 We collaborate and engage with communities, clients, governments, shareholders, employees, and the social sector on environmental, social and governance (ESG) issues, responsible stewardship, and social impact.
 When engaging with stakeholders, we use the same techniques as we do in our business: user centricity, cocreation and agility delivered in leading-edge digital platforms.
 By applying these techniques with our IBM Enterprise Design ThinkingTM Framework, we are able to work effectively with others to help deliver innovation that matters by enabling social impact at scale.
 We regularly review our approach to corporate responsibility.
 This helps us to identify and prioritize issues relevant to our business and our stakeholders.
+In selecting content for inclusion in our annual corporate responsibility report, we were inspired by frameworks and initiatives such as the Global Reporting Initiative Standards, the Sustainability Accounting

-In selecting content for inclusion in our annual corporate responsibility report, we were inspired by frameworks and initiatives such as the Global Reporting Initiative Standards, the Sustainability Accounting Standards Board, the Financial Stability Board Task Force on Climate-related Financial Disclosures, and the United Nations Sustainable Development Goals.
-IBM's full GRI report using the GRI Standards guidelines can be found at IBM.org.
-In early 2019, Business for Social Responsibility - a nonprofit consultancy dedicated to sustainability - conducted a nonfinancial materiality assessment for IBM.
-The results provided guidance for this report and will be used to inform our ongoing corporate responsibility strategy.
+In selecting content for inclusion in our annual corporate responsibility report, we were inspired by maneworks and initiatives such as the Global Reporting initiative Standards, the Standards Standards, the Standards the Global Reporting initiative Standards full GRI report using the GRI Standards guidelines can be found at IBM.org.
+In early 2019, Business for Social Responsibility - a nonprofit consultancy dedicated to sustainability - conducted a nonfinancial materiality assessment for IBM and we are currently refreshing our materiality assessment with BSR in 2021.
+The results provide guidance for this report and will be used to inform our ongoing corporate responsibility strategy.
 As we continue to innovate and evolve, IBM regularly reviews our strategy and approach to corporate responsibility.